padrig64/ValidationFramework/CONTRIBUTING.md

 For now, static code analysis will be performed using **SonarQube** before releasing the ValidationFramework.

-The rules will be made available in the near future, so that all contributors can already do the checks on their code.
+The set of rules will be made available in the near future, so that contributors can perform the checks on their own code.

-# Copyright header
+### Copyright header

 All Java files and text-based resource files should have the copyright header.